Differential/meteor-billing/index.markdown

 {% endhighlight %}

 ### Server
 * `createCustomer: (userId, card)` where userId is Meteor's user collection id and card is the token returned from Billing.createCustomer(form) on the client.
+This sets `profile.customerId` and `profile.cardId` on the associated user.